Introduction to Design Thinking

 - Students will learn how design can be used as a tool to tackle and address real world problems

-- 6 online classroom sessions
+- 6 online sessions

 Please note that courses may be canceled at any time due to low enrolment.
 Upon cancellation, registrants will receive a full refund.